Resources – Health Care (Mental)

 200 Maine Street

-Outpatient mental health services for children, adolescents and adults: therapy, psychiatric services, screening, crisis intervention, evaluations, referrals and community-based services (case management) for those who meet criteria.
-Homeless outreach program assists individuals and families with and without mental illness in locating housing.
+Outpatient mental health services for children, adolescents, and adults.
+Provides therapy, psychiatric services, screening, crisis intervention, and evaluations for those who meet criteria.
 Emergency services 24 hours/day.

 Haskell Indian Health Center